UniMath/agda-unimath/src/set-theory/cumulative-hierarchy.lagda.md

     { A : UU l1}
     { f : A → type-pseudo-cumulative-hierarchy V} →
-    ( ∈-cumulative-hierarchy x (set-pseudo-cumulative-hierarchy V f)) → exists-type-family A (λ a → f a ＝ x) ∈-cumulative-hierarchy-mere-preimage {x} {A} {f} =
+    ( ∈-cumulative-hierarchy x (set-pseudo-cumulative-hierarchy V f)) → exists-structure A (λ a → f a ＝ x) ∈-cumulative-hierarchy-mere-preimage {x} {A} {f} =
     tr id (id-∈-cumulative-hierarchy x f)